TaherAmeen/TabCaster/README.md

 ## How to use it
 - Simply open TabCaster.html file with Chrome (or just double-click on it if Chrome is your default browser) and the streaming page will show up in a new tab.
-- Click "Start streaming" and the screen sharing pop-up window will appear for you to choose what to stream.
+- Click "Start stream" and the screen sharing pop-up window will appear for you to choose what to stream.

 ## Any ideas?
 Please feel free to suggest any changes or improvements.
 I would like to see what you have in mind.